Getting Started

 set -euxo pipefail

-cp pwn static/
+cp pwn public/

 And that's it, we have our challenge ready to be deployed by beast.